rioshen/assessment-project-redis/README.md

 ### Introduction

-[REDIS](http://redis.io/) is an advanced key-value store, which is often referred to as a data structure server since keys can contains strings, hashes, lists, sets and sorted sets.
+[REDIS](http://redis.io/) is an advanced key-value store, which is often referred to as a data structure server.
 As a technology, Redis continues to become popularity.
 It is used in several important products and services such as: [GitHub](https://github.com/blog/530-how-we-made-github-fast), [stackoverflow](http://meta.stackoverflow.com/questions/69164/does-stackoverflow-use-caching-and-if-so-how/69172), [Disqus](http://redis.io/topics/whos-using-redis) and many more that we can find from the [who is using](http://redis.io/topics/whos-using-redis) page.
 Social networks and real-time applications heavily rely on Redis.
 For example, Twitter makes heavy use of Redis, and has open-sourced some of the projects they built internally to take advantage of Redis.
 [Twemproxy](https://github.com/twitter/twemproxy) is a fast proxy for Redis that reduces the connection count on backend caching servers.

 Because of the popularity of Redis that it is used in a wide variety of applications, it is worth to analyze the security risk.

-For instance, compare to relational databases vulnerabilities, NoSQL databases are generally different as a result of their focus.
-Although the [website](http://redis.io/topics/security) of Redis will actually announce that it is only designed to be accessed from "trusted environment", it depends on what we want to use it for.
-So a standard application which only has one access level and the access can be restricted at an IP level, but a system which is designed for multiple users with multiple privileges to directly access the database would be problematic.

 ### How Redis Works

 Redis is a client/server system.
-A typical deployment diagram is the following:
+A common deployment diagram is the following:

 ![redis-server](./pics/deployment.jpg)

 Redis server is a process that accepts messages on the TCP protocol layer. **`redis-cli`** is the official client but also we can implement several flavors of languages for other external project such as: `C++`, `Python`, `Ruby` and `Java`.

 All the requests are managed with commands.
 Using a command table and according that what is read from sockets a command handler is invoked to perform desired action (this part will be explain further below).

 ### Security Model

-> Redis is designed to be accessed by trusted clients inside trusted environments....
-In general, Redis is not optimized for maximum security but for maximum performance and simplicity...

-In this section, I will examine Redis in different aspects concerned with application security.

 ### Code Security

 Redis is written in ANSI C. Most vulnerabilities in C are related to buffer overflows and string manipulation.
-Internally, Redis uses all the well known practices for writing secure code, to prevent buffer overflows, format bugs and other memory corruption issues.
+In this section I will first introduce some great practices that Redis uses to improve the security, from my limited point of view its implementations protect against such as buffer overflows, format bugs and other memory corruption issues is simple and elegant to read.

-Redis uses a

 #### *home-made* string library

 As mentioned before, most vulnerabilities in C are related to string manipulation.
-To avoid this problem, Redis implements itself string library in `sds.c` (sds stands for Simple Dynamic Strings) as a replacement of standard buit-in string library.
+To avoid this problem, Redis implements private string library in `sds.c` (sds stands for Simple Dynamic Strings) as a replacement of standard buit-in string libraries.

-For example, to avoid `strcat` vulnerability, Redis implements private version of `strcat`, named `sdscat` which will implicitly append the specified binary-safe string pointed by 't' of 'len' bytes to the * end of the specified sds string 's'.
+For example, to avoid `strcat` vulnerability, Redis implements private version of `strcat`, named `sdscat` which will implicitly check the length then appends the specified binary-safe string pointed by 't' of 'len' bytes to the * end of the specified sds string 's'.

 ```c
 sds sdscatlen(sds s, const void *t, size_t len) {